monagrland/pytransaln/README.md

 language or dependency versions to work properly, e.g.
 [transAlign](https://uol.de/systematik-evolutionsbiologie/programme).

-This package is a reimplementation of some features of the above programs to perform simple translation-guided nucleotide (codon) alignments, and to screen for pseudogenes with frameshift indels or non-sense substitutions.
+This package reimplements some features of the above programs to perform simple translation-guided nucleotide (codon) alignments, and to screen for pseudogenes with frameshift indels or non-sense substitutions.

 The tool can be used to perform alignment or simply report sequence statistics and flag potential pseudogenes.
-The intended use cases are
+The intended use case is to screen and align collections of PCR-amplified coding sequences used for metabarcoding, e.g. the mitochondrial cytochrome c oxidase subunit I (mtCOI) gene fragment.

 ## How the alignment works